Serving all people by providing personalized health and wellness through exemplary care, education and research.

-CT angiography is a type of medical exam that combines a CT scan with an injection of a special dye called contrast material to produce pictures of blood vessels and tissues in a part of your body.
-The contrast is injected through an intravenous (IV) line started in your arm or hand.
+CT angiography is a type of medical test that combines a CT scan with an injection of a special dye to produce pictures of blood vessels and tissues in a part of your body.
+The dye is injected through an intravenous (IV) line started in your arm or hand.

 A computerized tomography scan, or CT scan, is a type of X-ray that uses a computer to make cross-sectional images of your body.
 The dye injected to perform CT angiography is called a contrast material because it "lights up" blood vessels and tissues that are being studied.

 Information from CT angiography may help prevent a stroke or a heart attack.
-This type of test may also help your doctor plan cancer treatment or prepare you for a kidney transplant.
-Your doctor may have other reasons for ordering this test.
+This type of test may also help your healthcare provider plan cancer treatment or prepare you for a kidney transplant.
+Your healthcare provider may have other reasons for ordering this test.

 There is always a slight risk for cancer from repeated exposure to radiation, but the benefits of getting an accurate diagnosis generally outweigh the risks.
 The amount of radiation used during CT angiography is considered minimal, so the risk for radiation exposure is low.
 No radiation remains in your body after a CT scan.

 Angiography contrast material can damage your kidneys, so you may not be able to have this test if you have severe kidney disease or diabetes.